aurelienbottazini/aurelienbottazini.github.io/_posts/2016-11-03-properly-bitting-javascript's-tail.md

 </code>
 </pre>

 Now let's make a TCO version of it.
 Our goal here is to give hints to the js engine to detect that it can optimize our function into a TCO one.
-For the js engine this optimization means: 'oh cool I don't need to remember the previous function call environment, so i will just forget about it since i have everything I know here to do my job.
+For the js engine this optimization means: 'oh cool I don't need to remember the previous function call environment, so I will just forget about it since i have everything I know here to do my job.

 <pre>
 <code class="kjs">